people at home

 I had a clear vision of how I wanted it to look but actually achieving the end result turned out to be really tricky.
 I spent a year—my last year at the RCA in London—developing that technique by mixing my own stains.
 I tried all these different processes and just couldn’t get it right and almost gave up.

 It was a transformation from what I had been doing.
-After cabinetry school I moved to Stockholm to attend Beckmans.
+After cabinet making school I moved to Stockholm to attend Beckmans.
 I knew I had the skills in the craft, but didn’t know the design element.
 I spent my time there talking to all the students and I was really into the conceptual fashion of the moment—Margiela painting everything white—the anti-design movement, using standard fonts but using them in an elevated context.
 I was making simple furniture and painting everything white with a brush to take the attention away from the material.
 I was so fed up and bored by the cool and sleek Nordic design.
 I couldn’t relate to it at all.
 By making really simple stuff and painting it white, the design and shape could be the essence.
 That was the starting point.
 Then later at the RCA it was very experimental.
 The atmosphere there was right, but also very challenging—the criticism was very harsh.
 One teacher even told me that anyone could do what I was doing, which was sort of the point.
 Then I started experimenting with colours but I came to a dead end when I couldn’t achieve what I wanted.
 Then one night I was at a party and there were these beautiful, colourful garlands hanging from the ceiling and they fell down and got soaked, so they started dropping pigment and it was impossible to get the stains out from the wooden tops.
 And I think that it is my practice now, to dig where I stand.
 And it was that simple, I started using garlands.

 So your work is just a party!